balakumardev/PromptForge/README.md

 ### Copy with Context

 For power users who want to craft their own prompts but still need the related files and context.

-## ⚙️ Installation

-### From JetBrains Marketplace (Recommended)

-1. In IntelliJ IDEA, go to `Settings` → `Plugins` → `Marketplace`
-2. Search for "PromptForge"
-3. Click "Install"
-4. Restart IntelliJ IDEA when prompted

-### Manual Installation

-1. Download the latest release ZIP file from the [Releases page](https://github.com/balakumardev/PromptForge/releases)
-2. In IntelliJ IDEA, go to `Settings` → `Plugins`
-3. Click the gear icon (⚙️) and select `Install Plugin from Disk...`
-4. Choose the downloaded ZIP file
-5. Restart IntelliJ IDEA when prompted

 ## ⚙️ Configuration